Need to unplug for a bit? Here’s your guide to how to plan a nearly tech-free vacation.

 One University of Pennsylvania study showed that people who were more mindful were more likely to change their behavior to be healthier!

-So, start your morning with yoga or meditation.
-And practice informal mindfulness during the day by using your senses to be aware of the present moment.
+And be sure to incorporate mindfulness during the day by using your senses to be aware of the present moment.

-A mindful travel approach will only make your experiences that much richer.
+A mindful travel approach will simply make your experiences that much richer.

 Tip: When you feel like reaching for the phone, take a deep breath instead.